PureStorage-OpenConnect/Oracle-on-Kubernetes-with-Portworx/README.md

-# Oracle-on-Kubernetes
+# Oracle on Kubernetes with Portworx
-**Oracle-On-Kunernetes** is a collection of example Kubernetes Manifest files to deliever Oracle on Kubernetes utilising Portworx storage
+**Oracle On Kunernetes with Portworx** is a collection of example Kubernetes Manifest files to deliever Oracle on Kubernetes utilising Portworx storage

 ## Kubernetes Environment